anstarovoyt/intellij-exclude-indexing/README.md

 # intellij-exclude-indexing

-Simple plugin fo excluding indexing JavaScript files in a project.
+Simple plugin for excluding indexing JavaScript files in a project.

 There are three dirrent ways supported: